… or I’ve simply lost some pics

 This post should’ve been written a long time ago but I’ve simply lost pics… This is the reason why I’ve called it “Random Commodore plus/4 hax”

 Long story short, I’ve purchased eight broken Commodore Plus/4 machines.
-As usual, all machines had to be fixed, cleaned and retr0brighted.
-In this post I’ll describe some of the fixes that I’ve applied.
+As usual, I had to fix, clean and retr0bright all of the machines.
+In this post, I’ll describe some of the fixes that I’ve applied.

 I don’t have an original PSU for Plus/4 but since the voltages are the same as in C64s, I’ve figured out that I can replace original sockets with the ones used to power up C64 🙂

 This hack is quite straightforward.
-All I had to do was to de-solder original square sockets, remove unnecessary pins from round DIN7 socket and solder it on the motherboard.
+All I had to do was to de-solder the original square sockets, remove unnecessary pins from the round DIN7 socket, and solder it on the motherboard.

-All the keyboards required cleaning and some sets of key caps had to be retr0brighted.
-Rather easy job 😉
+All the keyboards required cleaning and some sets of keycaps had to be retr0brighted.
+Rather an easy job 😉

 Some of the keyboards were missing tiny springs that connect a GND signal.
 I’ve made new ones by cutting a small spring that I’ve found in my spare parts.

-Here is a comparison with an LED that are available – standard rectangular LEDs
+Here is a comparison with an available LED – standard rectangular LEDs

-I’ve figured out that I can trim these LEDs to a desired size.
+I’ve figured out that I can trim these LEDs to the desired size.